kamushadenes/nix/README.md

 ### Darwin

-You need to install a default nix-darwin first, otherwise it won't recognize the private submodules.
+You need to install a default nix-darwin first, because we need nh-darwin.

 ``` sh
 mkdir -p ~/.config/nix-darwin